Thousands march in Mozambique to demand peace, security

 “We’ve reached a state of total misgovernance.
 The government is adrift, it’s not managing to resolve the immediate problems which the country is facing,” said Marilia Tembe, another participant in the Maputo demonstration.

-The protests, where marchers also criticized corrupt police and civil servants, were organized by civil society groups and religious organizations.
+The protests, where marchers also criticised corrupt police and civil servants, were organised by civil society groups and religious organisations.

 Guebuza’s Frelimo party has ruled Mozambique since independence from Portugal in 1975.
 The former Marxist liberation movement fought a war against Renamo rebels which ended through a 1992 peace pact that introduced multi-party democracy.

-Frelimo has won every election since 1992, but faces accusations from Renamo and other opponents that a small ruling elite is monopolizing political and economic power.
+Frelimo has won every election since 1992, but faces accusations from Renamo and other opponents that a small ruling elite is monopolising political and economic power.